The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 - After removing the tick, thoroughly clean the bite area, and your hands, with rubbing alcohol, an iodine scrub, or soap and water.

 Avoid folklore remedies such as “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
 Also don’t spin it around with a Q-tip.
 Your goal is to remove the tick as quickly as possible – not waiting for it to detach.
-You also don’t want it to regurgitate!
+You also don’t want it to regurgitate or break off parts in your skin!

-It is my opinion that tick identification and tick testing should be undertaken in this province.
+It is my opinion that tick testing should be undertaken in this province, free of charge.
 If you agree, please speak up.

-If you would prefer not to go the antibiotic route, watch for signs of illness such as rash, fever, stiff neck, and/or other flu-like symptoms in the days and weeks following the bite, and see a health care provider if any of these develop.
+Watch for signs of illness such as rash, fever, stiff neck, and/or other flu-like symptoms, heart issues, neurologic issues, etc., in the days and weeks following the bite, and see a health care provider if any of these develop.
 You may have none, or all, of the symptoms, or more, depending upon your immune system and other factors, such as what co-infections the tick was carrying.
 Your risk of acquiring a tick-borne illness depends on many things, including where you live, what type of tick bit you, and how long the tick was attached.
 If you become ill after a tick bite, see a health care provider.

 Some people can apparently be asymptomatic, with symptoms not occurring until your immune system is compromised.
 If you suddenly start to have a variety of symptoms that can affect multiple systems, that come and go and generally are not confirmed by testing, then consider the possibility that you were bitten by a tick.